nsuroghon/Employee-Dir/README.md

 * [License](#license)

 ## Description
-Week 19 Homework Resubmition.
-The React Employee Directory populates an organized employee list that is easily narrowed down by a search form.
+Employee Directory is a web app intended to provide business owners an organized application to store and view a database of employees.

 ## Visit
 [Visit Application Here](https://nsuroghon.github.io/Employee-Directory/)